ayushhh101/devTinder-web/README.md

 DevTinder is a platform designed to connect developers based on their skills, interests, and projects.
 It provides a swipe-based interface to match developers with potential collaborators, mentors, or job opportunities.

 This repository contains the **frontend** of DevTinder, built using modern web technologies, and connects to the backend hosted at [DevTinder-BE](https://github.com/ayushhh101/DevTinder-BE).
+⚠️ **Important:** The frontend relies on the backend services to function correctly. **You must run the backend server** for the frontend to work properly.

 ## 🛠 Tech Stack
 - **Frontend:** React.js, Material-UI, Redux Toolkit